 Douglas Duany designed the parking lot, using fast growing sycamores, which arch over the cars and frame the tower.
-This is Seaside's only The original project was comprised of two parallel rows of separate 12 courtyard, and it has been used for parties and weddings, when it is not used for parking.
+This is Seaside's only used for parking.

 Top: Google Earth aerial of Seaside.
 The motor court is between the first commercial building in the center of the town and the adjacent residential street.
 It is behind an existing dog-trot house, on County Road 30-A, that comprises the fourth side of Seaside's only courtyard.
 The dog-trot served as the Seaside rental office, the first stop in town for unnumbered visitors, and from its center porch, one looked across the courtyard to the Motor Court Tower.
 Left: Motor Court in Clarendon, Vermont (now gone).
 Above: Phasing diagrams.